Rudolph E. Tanzi: Career

 In other studies, Tanzi and his trainee, Zhongcong Xie, published several seminal papers providing the first evidence that the widely used general inhalant anesthetic, isoflurane, induces Abeta generation, apoptosis, and neurodegeneration in the mouse brain and post-operative CSF of patients.
 This has gradually led to a dramatic reduction in the clinical use of isoflurane in the operating room, especially in elderly patients and Alzheimer's patients.
-With trainee, Lee Goldstein, Tanzi showed how head injury due to a bomb blast or collision causes rapid induction of tangles and gliosis in mice.
-Now referred to as the “bobblehead” effect, it has been postulated to be the main cause of the subsequent onset of chronic traumatic encephalopathy in human subjects exposed to repeated concussion and head trauma.